The Sound of his Voice

 Lost in Jungle 47 Days

-He was lost in the North African jungle for 27 days having to bail out with other members of the bomber crew in the darkness and being dependent on primitive native tribes for food, water and direction for many days.
-He was reported missing over Tunisia and regained his squadron on foot several days late to be made a member of the Late Arrivals Club, whose emblem is the Winged Foot.
+He was lost in the North African jungle for 27 days having to bail out with other members of the bomber crew in the darkness.
+He was dependent on primitive native tribes for food, water and direction for many days.
+Bill was reported missing over Tunisia and regained his squadron on foot several days late to be made a member of the Late Arrivals Club, whose emblem is the Winged Foot.

 He is also a member of the famed Caterpillar Club exclusively for those airmen who are forced to bail out.
 He has lived on wild game in the heart of nowhere and has heard the black men of the jungle send their messages by resounding drum beats.
 And, he has been in the southern part of Africa on instructional duties and taking a special armaments course at Cape Town.